 All photography by Julia Atkinson for Studio Home.

-While we have no qualms in striking up partnerships with the right brands to deliver you a deeper level of relevant information and thus, getting paid for our time and platform – this is occurrence is very rare as we continue to put our readers interests and the tight focus on Trans Tasman creativity at the forefront of what we share.
+While we have no qualms in striking up partnerships with the right brands to deliver you a deeper level of relevant information and thus, getting paid for the collaboration – this is occurrence is very rare as we continue to put our readers interests and the tight focus on Trans Tasman creativity at the forefront of what we share.

 We take pride in supporting our local makers, designers, artists, brands and projects.